TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. Start by creating a `HashMap` class or factory function.
 It's up to you which you want to use.
 Then proceed to create the following methods:

   1. `hash` takes a value and produces a hash code with it.
-There are a lot of thought that goes into creating the most optimal hashing function, it is up to you if you want to do a research to find a good hashing function but do not dive too deep into the rabbit hole.
-Make sure to test that it's not producing too many similar hash codes that will lead to too many collisions.
+We did implement a fairly good `hash` function in the previous lesson.
+You are free to use that, or if you wish, you can conduct your own research.
+Beware, this is a deep deep rabbit hole.

   1. `set` takes two arguments, the first is a key and the second is a value that is assigned to this key, if a key already exists then the old value is overwritten.